Tomatotech90/Traffic-Analysis-Tools/README.md

 # Traffic-Analysis-Tools
-Better way to analyze traffic
+A better way to analyze traffic
 # Traffic Analysis Tools 🚦🔍

 This repository contains a collection of tools to help analyze and visualize network traffic captured in PCAP files.
-These tools aim to provide an intuitive interface and a range of analysis options for enhanced understanding of network behavior.
+These tools aim to provide an intuitive interface and a range of analysis options, enhancing the understanding of network behavior.

 ## Table of Contents 📝
 - [Overview](#overview-)